awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

   If your CPU credit balance is not at a sustainable level, then we recommend that you modify your DB instance to use one of the supported R3 DB instance classes \(scale compute\)\.
 + Keep the number of inserts per transaction below 1 million for DB clusters that have binary logging enabled\.

   If the DB cluster parameter group for your DB cluster has the `binlog_format` parameter set to a value other than `OFF`, then your DB cluster might experience out\-of\-memory conditions if the DB cluster receives transactions that contain over 1 million rows to insert\.
 You can monitor the freeable memory \(`FreeableMemory`\) metric to determine if your DB cluster is running out of available memory\.
-You then check the write operations \(`VolumeWriteIOPS`\) metric to see if your primary instance is receiving a heavy load of writer operations\.
+You then check the write operations \(`VolumeWriteIOPS`\) metric to see if a writer instance is receiving a heavy load of write operations\.
 If this is the case, then we recommend that you update your application to limit the number of inserts in a transaction to less than 1 million\.
 Alternatively, you can modify your instance to use one of the supported R3 DB instance classes \(scale compute\)\.

 ## Invoking an AWS Lambda Function<a name="AuroraMySQL.BestPractices.Lambda"></a>